hnw/php-timecop/README.md

 ### The difference between `timecop_freeze()` and `timecop_travel()`

 `timecop_freeze()` is used to statically mock the concept of now.
-As your program executes, `time()` will not change unless you make subsequent calls into the Timecop API. `timecop_travel()`, on the other hand, computes an offset between what we currently think time() is and the time passed in.
+As your program executes, `time()` will not change unless you make subsequent calls to `timecop_freeze/travel/scale/return`. `timecop_travel()`, on the other hand, computes an offset between what we currently think `time()` is and the time passed in.
 It uses this offset to simulate the passage of time.
 To demonstrate, consider the following code snippets:

 ```php
 <?php